iorobertob/booking/README.md

 ## TODO:
+* Ask for email AND phone from borrowers
 * Send only one aggregated reminder email, not one per borrowed item.
 * Decide whether or not to send remidner email to admins.?
 * Add cart - DONE